aditishenoy/100-days-of-code/log.md

 **Today's Progress**: Training a neural network for heart disease prediction and continued working on yesterday's problem.

 **Thoughts** Too tired today to do productive work.

+### Day 30: February 6, Wednesday

+**Today's Progress**: Was figuring out some things with github and restarted some work with pcam.